 There is quite a bit of buzz these days about the concept of forming educator collaboratives, which is great news.
 Much is being written on the benefits of establishing educator networks designed to serve a specific purpose.
 For example, in The Mindful Teacher, Elizabeth MacDonald and Dennis Shirley show that teachers engaged in purposeful collaborative learning experiences gain the opportunity to improve their classroom practice as well as develop as leaders.

-Yet, most of researchers’ focus has been on collaboratives in urban environments.
+Yet, most of the research focus has been on collaboratives in urban environments.
 So far, few studies have looked at the experiences and results from collaboratives in rural contexts.
-(One notable exception is our colleague Daniel Muijs’ piece on collaboration and networking among rural schools that appeared in the Peabody Journal of Education that we edited last year.)
+(One notable exception is our colleague Daniel Muijs’ piece on collaboration and networking among rural schools that appeared in the Peabody Journal of Education that we edited in 2015.)

 Educators in remote, rural schools often have limited access to the same professional development opportunities that their urban and suburban counterparts receive, and they consistently find themselves having to do more with less.
 Because of that, finding innovative ways to network and collaborate with other educators experiencing similar circumstances becomes a necessity.

 Over the last two years, I have written an article on professional networks that support rural educators for American Educator magazine and contributed a piece on building a professional network of rural educators from scratch for the Albert Shanker Institute blog.
 A case study on how teachers in isolated communities can collaborate across vast distances also appears in a 2017 report on collaborative professionalism by Andy Hargreaves and Michael O’Connor.

 Through our experience creating and facilitating NW RISE since 2013, here are three takeaways for districts looking to form or join collaboratives:

 Design With Intention